Get some work experience ideas, how to find them and how to make the most of them.

 Getting some experience can be really important in finding an NHS career.
 Here are some of the different things you can do.

 - work experience placements.
 The placement could be a day or two, a week or fortnight or a few hours each week.
-It is worth remembering that while the NHS is tackling COVID-19 that you might find it more difficult to find them.
+It is worth remembering that during and since the COVID-19 pandemic, you might find it more difficult to find them.

 - volunteering.
 Volunteers work alongside staff doing worthwhile tasks.
 Although you’re not paid, any expenses may be reimbursed.
 You don’t have to volunteer full time.
 It could be a one-off project or a weekly commitment that you could fit around your work or studies.
 It could form part of your gap year either in the UK or overseas.